Here come consumer prices ...

-The latest report on consumer prices is set for release at 8:30 am ET.
+The March reading on consumer prices is set for release from the Bureau of Labour Statistics at 8:30 am ET.

-Expectations are for the report to show consumer prices rose 0.1% month-on-month in April.
-Compared to the prior year, however, headline consumer prices are expected to fall 0.2% in April.
+Expectations are for the report to show prices rose 0.3% month-on-month in March and were flat compared to the prior year.

-“Core” inflation, which excludes the price of food and energy, is expected to show a 0.2% monthly increase and a 1.7% increase over the prior year.
+On a “core” basis, which excludes the more volatile cost of food and gas, prices are expected to rise 0.2% over last month and rise 1.7% over the prior year.

+We’ll be back when the numbers hit to see if there any more signs of inflation in the economy.

+NOW WATCH: Here’s what it takes to be President Obama’s right-hand man

 Business Insider Emails & Alerts